MichaelMalick/vim-raven/readme.md

     :Helptags

-For the plugin to work you need to have [Tmux](http://tmux.sourceforge.net/) installed.
+For the plugin to work, you need to have [Tmux](http://tmux.sourceforge.net/) installed.
 If you don't have Tmux installed and are running a Mac, I recommend first installing [HomeBrew](http://brew.sh/), then simply run:

     brew install tmux

-To date, the plugin has only been tested using Tmux v1.9a.
-There is currently no support for Windows.
+To date, the plugin has only been tested using Tmux v2.0 on a Mac.
+There is no support for Windows.